snac-cooperative/technical-docs/Specifications/Resource Relation.md

 related_resource_origination_name.fk_id=related_resource.id and related_resource_origination_name.fk_table='related_resource'
 ```

-The place and address associated with a repository is handled via a place in the constellation.
-Address data
+Conceptually, places hold addresses, and the constellation as well as parts of the constellation have
+places.
+For a holding institution (aka repository) the address is conceptually part of a place associated with
+"the" constellation, either table nrd or table version_history.

-exists inside a place.
-Using the on-going oclc symbol/marc org code project, we can create a place element with an
+Using the on-going OCLC symbol/marc org code project, we can create a place_link record with related
-address in the constellation for each repository.
-In many cases, we will be creating a CPF stub record for the
+address_line records in the constellation that corresponds to a repository.
+In many cases, we will be creating
-holding repository, using the fairly extensive information provided by WorldCat and the LoC marc org code
+a CPF stub record for the holding repository, using the fairly extensive information provided by WorldCat and
-databases.
+the LoC marc org code databases.

+A constellation, or a part of the constellation that has place data uses table place_link.
+A place_link relates to zero or more address_line records via reverse foreign key
+A place_link relates to zero or one geo_place records (many-to-one linking from place_link to geo_place)

+From ResourceRelationstoPostrgres.txt:

+Summary of data fields and their database storage location

+= RepositoryCode: (1:1)  entityId.text
+= RepositoryName: (1:1) name.original
+= RepositoryAddress: (M:1) place_link.id == address_line.place_id
+= RepositoryLatitude: (1:1) geo_place.latitude
+= RespositoryLongitude: (1:1) geo_place.longitude
+= Title: (1:1) related_resource.title
+= Abstract: (1:1) related_resource.abstract
+= Extent (1:1) related_resource.extent

+Repeatable set (M:1) becomes a related language record
+=LanguageName:
+=LanguageCode:
+=ScriptCode:

+= OriginationName: (M:1) becomes a related_resource_origination_name.name

 ### New fields